 The barrier draw can have a major impact on the outcome of a race.
 In 2020, Tiger Moth was initially favourite but received a barrier draw for number 23 – a position no horse has won from since 1976.
 He eventually came second to Twilight Payment.
 In 2021, Verry Elleegant became the first horse in 161 runnings to win from barrier 18.
 Watch out for the barrier draw ahead of the race and factor this into your Melbourne Cup betting.

 The Melbourne Cup is often occupied by similar names over several years, as is the case in many major races – like Tiger Roll constantly being among the favourites for the Grand National and winning the race back-to-back in 2018 and 2019.
 We saw this with Tiger Moth in 2021, installed as the early favourite after a near miss in 2020 before suffering heavy defeats and failing to make the field.
 Research the favourites and consider their form in recent outings before placing your bets.

 Whatever sport you’re betting on, form is important – and that’s no different with the Melbourne Cup.
 Bet on horses, jockeys and trainers who have pedigree, with a proven track record in this or other major races.
 But also look at recent form to see if you can spot a horse who has shown continual improvement in recent months.
 The Caulfield Cup is always a good place to start your research, as it takes place just a couple of weeks before the Melbourne Cup.

 Recent Melbourne Cup Winners

 Winning the Melbourne Cup is a prestigious accolade, with champion horses and jockeys going into the history books.
 The race dates back to 1861, and has continually grown in status ever since to become one of the world’s most famous races today.

-Here’s some key information on recent winners of the Melbourne Cup:
+Here’s some information on recent Melbourne Cup winners: